 It is a good idea to experiment with the steeping time as the flavors will vary a lot.
-You can see our top recommendations for french press coffee beans here.

 It takes a little more time than the pour over method, but many people prefer the more hands off approach to french press brewing and the unique flavor it imparts.

 Best French Press Coffee Maker

 There are some stunning glass French Presses like this one by Bodum.

 The Secura Stainless Steel French Press Coffee Maker comes in a range of sizes from 17 oz to 50 oz, a high quality filter to trap coffee grounds and reduce sediment in your cup.

 It has double walls to keep your coffee hot for longer PLUS they have a range of colors to choose from!